dvsqwx/Noxr/README.md

 # Noxr

 Noxr is a real-time news aggregator dashboard that streams live articles across crypto, tech, and memes categories.
-Built as a university project to demonstrate advanced JavaScript and TypeScript concepts in a single cohesive application.

 ## What it does